 Google Maps is an incredible tool for connecting businesses and clients.
 Unfortunately, it can also be used to harm legitimate businesses by listing fraudulent phone numbers, addresses, and more.

-Today, we are going to highlight a few of these tactics so you can be aware of the risks and take steps to protect yourself from them.
+Today, we’re going to highlight a few of these tactics so you can take steps to protect yourself and your law firm SEO.

 How a Scammer Could Harm Your Business on Google Maps